DimEvil/VISdatapaper/paper.md

 ![Figure 3](images/image_3b.png)

-*Figure 3: Distribution of all occurrences from the inland waters dataset by order.
+*Figure 3: Distribution of all occurrences in the inland waters dataset by taxonomic order.
 Orders are ordered by number of occurrences, occurrences are displayed on a logarithmic scale.*

 ### Taxonomic ranks for estuarine waters